CainC0de/Inteligent-irrigation/README.md

-Smart Irrigation System with Arduino
+🌿 Smart Irrigation System with Arduino
 Welcome to the Smart Irrigation System project!
 This repository contains the code, schematics, and documentation needed to build an automated irrigation system using Arduino.
 The system is designed to optimize water usage by monitoring soil moisture levels and watering plants only when needed.

-Features
+🚀 Features
-Automatic irrigation: Watering is automatically triggered when the soil moisture level falls below a set threshold.
+💧 Automatic Irrigation: Watering is automatically triggered when the soil moisture level falls below a set threshold.
-Manual override: A button or mobile app interface can be used to manually control the irrigation.
+🔧 Manual Override: A button or mobile app interface can be used to manually control the irrigation.
-Real-time monitoring: Monitor soil moisture, temperature, and humidity in real time.
+📊 Real-time Monitoring: Monitor soil moisture, temperature, and humidity in real time.
-Low water level alert: Receive alerts when the water reservoir is low.
+🚨 Low Water Level Alert: Receive alerts when the water reservoir is low.
-LCD Display: Displays current moisture level, system status, and other important metrics.
+📟 LCD Display: Displays current moisture level, system status, and other important metrics.
-Components
+🛠️ Components
 Arduino (Uno, Mega, or compatible)
 Soil moisture sensor
 Relay module